youseeadam/Generic-SCCM-Installer/README.md

 </i>
 <p>Then call the CMD file as follows from within SCCM</p>
 <i>cmd /c AppInstaller.cmd "ApplicationName" "CommandLineOptions"</i><br />
 For example: cmd /c AppInstaller.cmd "LogiSyncInstaller_1.0.0.exe" "/S /RS1=Dynamic" The order of the two options is absolute.
-The application must be followed by the options.<br />
+The application must be followed by the options.
+<p></p>
 <p>When building the SCCM packages you will need to edit the package and add the following two exit codes  </p>
 0 is a Succsefull Install<br />
 2 is failed for parent app<br />
+<p></p>

 <p>A basic log file using the transcript function will also be logged in the temp directory of the account.
 So if installing for System in c:\windows\temp (typically), or under the users temp directory if installing it for a user.
 The filename is %temp%install-ApplicatioName.log for example c:\windows\temp\insatall-LogiSyncInstaller_1.0.0.exe.log</p>